The Doors Classics

 The Doors Classics is a compilation album by the American rock band the Doors, released in 1985 on Elektra Records.
-The album has never been issued as CD.
+The album has never been issued on CD.

 Critical reception

 AllMusic critic William Ruhlmann rated The Doors Classics with two out of five stars in his review of the compilation album, formulating:

 It's hard to say what the rationale was for this compilation of miscellaneous, previously released Doors tracks, except of course that the group was very hot in the mid-'80s and just about anything by them would sell.
 Or resell, as the case may be.